erinkeith/erinkeith.github.io/135/topics/arrays.md

 </p>
 <h4><a name="all_elements">Accessing All Elements</a></h4>
 <p>
-  Because <a href="behavior">array names</a> only refer to the beginning memory address, they cannot be used on their own to refer to all of the values at once.
+  Because <a href="#behavior">array names</a> only refer to the beginning memory address, they cannot be used on their own to refer to all of the values at once.
 If you want to do something like display all of the values in an array, each element <em>must</em> be accessed individually, using indexes (there is no shortcut for this).
 </p>
 <p>
   Since the index of the first element starts at <code>0</code>, the last index value is one less than the original size, and each element is at the next index value, arrays and for loops are best friends!
 For example: